carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 Another information that we're interested in is the CRS, and it can be accessed with `.rio.crs`.
 We introduced the concept of a CRS in [an earlier episode]({{ page.root }}{% link _episodes/03-crs.md %}).
 Now we will see how features of the CRS appear in our data file and what meanings they have.
-We can view the CRS string associated with our Python object using the `crs` attribute.
+We can view the CRS string associated with our DataArray's `rio` object using the `crs` attribute.

 ~~~